Is The Legend of Zelda: Link’s Awakening Worth $60?

 Earlier today, Nintendo pulled a wonderful surprise out from under their magical hat during their Nintendo Direct.
 A remake of the fantastic The Legend of Zelda: Link’s Awakening was announced for the Nintendo Switch.
 Showing a trailer that recreated the opening moments of the game in a beautiful art style, the trailer then showed the tried and true gameplay fans of the Game Boy classic would remember.
 Using a new art style, the game still uses the same perspective, but with high definition 3D graphics.
 The island of Koholint, the music, the side-scrolling sections, it was all there.
 Best yet, it’s coming this year!

 Now that’s all awesome and everything, as Link’s Awakening is one of my absolute favorite The Legend of Zelda titles.
 As great as it is to see this announcement, there was one underlying question.
 This being a Nintendo published title for the Switch, how much is it going to cost?
-The original Game Boy title would’ve been about $29.99 back in 1993.
+The original Game Boy title was about $44.99 back in 1993.
 As a full console remake, it would likely be more expensive, but by how much?
 Well if a recent Best Buy listing is to be believed, it looks to be set at $59.99 MSRP.

-Link’s Awakening is a truly magical game, but is it worth twice the original price?
+Link’s Awakening is a truly magical game, but is it worth full console price?
 Even now, Link’s Awakening DX can be purchased for $5.99 on the Nintendo 3DS eShop.
 Well worth that price, but it’s also a retro game.
 This new Switch remake is being made from the ground up, with what appears to be an all new engine.
 Despite this, it does look like it would have a much smaller budget than say The Legend of Zelda: Breath of the Wild.
 So what would push this title to be worth the same asking price?

 Nintendo may have a tendency to port a lot of Wii U titles to Switch, but they’ve stated that they don’t do it unless they can add something new.
 What about for a full blown remake?
 Nothing shown in the trailer implies new content to this game.
 So far, all we can see is a fresh coat of paint.
 Maybe it would have amiibo support, but even if it was cool, that shouldn’t justify a price jump.
 Maybe if it included an amiibo like The Legend of Zelda: Twilight Princess HD, then $59.99 might make more sense.